Lucky Star (Madonna song): Critical reception

-Since its release, "Lucky Star" has received mostly positive reviews, with critics highlighting its upbeat tone and role in shaping Madonna's early sound.
-Billboards Brian Chin named it the best track on the album, while Cash Box praised the singer's "distinctive vocals and lyrical knack".
-NME described the song as "half Stacy Lattisaw, half Marilyn Monroe", and noted it had a "stronger beat" than her earlier single "Everybody".
-Mark Bego called the track "bright" and "optimistic", and Rikky Rooksby likened Madonna's vocals to those of Cyndi Lauper.
-Marc Andrews called it "timeless, iconic, and funky," while Queer authors Simon Gage and Lisa Richards labeled it a "happy" number.
-According to Santiago Fouz-Hernández and Freya Jarman-Ivens, songs like "Lucky Star" helped establish Madonna's appeal within LGBTQ+ communities through their energetic dance rhythms.
+Initial reviews of "Lucky Star" ranged from positive to mixed.
+Daryl Easlea and Billboards Brian Chin both considered it the strongest song on the album, while Cash Box praised Madonna's "distinctive vocals and lyrical knack".
+Robert Matthew-Walker praised "Lucky Star" as a "cumulative, hypnotic" opening number and an "excellent first track", a sentiment later echoed by Rolling Stone and Slant Magazine.
+NME described the song as "half Stacy Lattisaw, half Marilyn Monroe", noting it had a stronger beat than "Everybody", and Roger Le Lievre of The Ann Arbor News called it a "gem", praising its lush sound and comparing it to the early work of Stephanie Mills.
+Mark Bego described the track as "bright" and "optimistic", Simon Gage and Lisa Richards characterized it as "happy", while author Matthew Rettenmund called it a "perky love song".
+Santiago Fouz-Hernández, Freya Jarman-Ivens, and Gay Star News suggested that songs such as "Lucky Star" helped establish Madonna's appeal within the LGBTQ+ community.